MooreThreads/Moore-AnimateAnyone/README.md

 ## Face Reenactment

-Here are some talking head video results we generated, with the resolution of 512x512.
+Here are some results we generated, with the resolution of 512x512.

 <table class="center">